-The Irish are known to have a witty way with words and we're also rather fond of drinking.
-It's only natural that these come together to create some of the best drinking toasts you will hear.
+The Irish are known to have a witty way with words, as well as a fondness for drinking.
+It's only natural that these come together to create some of the best toasts you will hear.

-Whether you're celebrating St. Patrick's Day or simply enjoying good times at the pub with good friends, you can pull out a great toast to impress all.
+Whether you're celebrating St. Patrick's Day or simply enjoying good times at the pub with friends, you can pull out a great toast to impress all.
 Raise your glass of Irish whiskey or that pint of stout and celebrate the moment.
-Be sure to end your toast off with a hearty ‘Sláinte!’... (pronounced ‘slawn-CHA’).
-It means 'Health!' and is the Irish equivalent to ‘Cheers!’
+Be sure to end your toast off with a hearty "Sláinte!" (pronounced slawn-CHA).
+It means "Health!" and is the Irish equivalent to "Cheers!"

 01 of 08